-Ultimately, students will integrate what they have learned into an Individualized Capstone Project/Thesis, completed in IDST 699.
-All Capstone Projects/Theses are expected to be solidly grounded in a suitably broad range of interdisciplinary scholarship, developed across each student's individualized program.
+Ultimately, students will integrate what they have learned into an individualized Capstone Project/Research, completed in IDST 699.
+All capstones are expected to draw from a broad range of interdisciplinary scholarship, as designed in each student's individualized program.

 Staying True to the Metropolitan State University Mission